//= asset_path('css/style.css'); ?>Skip to Content

-From lumberyard to downtown redevelopment, Lloyd brings new hospitality option downtown
+From lumberyard to downtown redevelopment, Lloyd brings a new hospitality option downtown.

 For decades, 6 acres of riverfront property in downtown Sioux Falls was home to a thriving lumberyard and building materials center.

 But when the owner of Schoeneman’s Building Materials recognized there was a higher and better use for the land, Lloyd Companies helped bring it into its next generation of life.

 “We knew the potential existed to significantly reutilize the property and bring a new level of hospitality to downtown Sioux Falls,” Lloyd CEO Chris Thorkelson said.

 “Through a tremendous partnership, we made it happen.”

 In September 2012, Lloyd Construction began work on a $25.7 million Hilton Garden Inn, a 136-room upscale hotel.
 It included more than 7,000 square feet of meeting space and a full-service restaurant.